greymatter-io/operator/README.md

 1. Download Go dependencies: `go mod vendor`
 2. Build the Docker image: `make docker-build`
-3. Push the Docker image to Nexus: `make docker-push`
-4. Make a K3d cluster: `make k3d`
+3. Make a K3d cluster: `make k3d`
-5. Set your `KUBECONFIG` to it: `export KUBECONFIG=$(k3d kubeconfig write gm-operator)`
+4. Import the Docker image into K3d: `make k3d-import`
-6. Store your Grey Matter LDAP credentials in the environment variables `NEXUS_USER` and `NEXUS_PASSWORD` and then run the create script to create a secret for pulling Docker images: `./create-docker-secret.sh`
+5. Store your Grey Matter LDAP credentials in the environment variables `NEXUS_USER` and `NEXUS_PASSWORD` and then run the create script to create a secret for pulling Docker images: `./create-docker-secret.sh`

-*NOTE: The Docker secret is created in the `default` namespace for now, although later on we'd want to create it in the `gm-operator-system` namespace so that the Operator can re-create the secret in each namespace where a Mesh CR is deployed.*
+*NOTE: The Docker secret is created in the `default` namespace for now, although later on we'd want to create it in the `gm-operator` namespace so that the Operator can re-create the secret in each namespace where a Mesh CR is deployed.*

 Then to deploy: